Kellogg School of Management: Recent history (2009–today)

 In June 2009, Kellogg announced that Dipak C. Jain would step down after eight years as dean and return to teaching.
 On September 1, 2009, Sunil Chopra, former Senior Associate Dean for Curriculum and Teaching and the IBM Distinguished Professor of Operations Management, assumed the role of interim dean while a search committee worked to find a permanent replacement.
 Later in 2009, Northwestern University announced plans to construct a new building at the northeast corner of its Evanston campus to serve as Kellogg's new home.
 The new facility, called the Global Hub, opened in March 2017 adjacent to Lake Michigan and includes classrooms, faculty offices, collaborative learning spaces, and administrative offices.

 In March 2010, Kellogg announced that Sally Blount would replace Sunil Chopra as dean, starting in July.
 Blount was the dean of the undergraduate college, and vice dean of the Stern School of Business at New York University.
 Dean Blount launched ambitious marketing and capital campaigns.
 These started in 2011 with the Think Bravely campaign, and subsequently announced a new Inspiring Growth campaign in 2014.
 This campaign is focused on the dual meaning of creating economic value while increasing self-knowledge and insight.

 On February 6, 2012, Blount unveiled a seven-year plan, Envision Kellogg, aimed at restructuring the business school and launching Kellogg to the top of global rankings.
-As of 2018, $365 million dollars of the campaign target of 350 million dollars have been raised.
+As of 2018, $365 million of the campaign target of $350 million have been raised.
 On July 12, 2018, Kathleen Hagerty was named interim dean while Kellogg searched for a new dean.
 In February 2019, Kellogg announced that Francesca Cornelli would succeed Hagerty as dean.

-In November 2024, Kellogg announced plans to replace the James L. Allen Center, which has served as the home of the Kellogg School of Management’s executive education programs since 1979.
-The new facility will be constructed on the same lakefront site on the university’s North Campus in Evanston, Illinois.
+In November 2024, Kellogg announced plans to replace the James L. Allen Center, which has served as the home of the Kellogg School of Management's executive education programs since 1979.
+The new facility will be constructed on the same lakefront site on the university's North Campus in Evanston, Illinois.
 Designed by the New York City-based architectural firm Kohn Pedersen Fox (KPF), the building will include updated classrooms, meeting areas, dining spaces, and lodging accommodations.
 It will also be connected to the existing Kellogg Global Hub via an underground tunnel.
-The project is part of Kellogg’s $600 million Full Circle campaign, aimed at enhancing the school’s infrastructure and academic offerings.
+The project is part of Kellogg's $600 million Full Circle campaign, aimed at enhancing the school's infrastructure and academic offerings.
 Construction began in 2025, with completion anticipated in 2027.